 - Never enter any credit card info — even if it asks for it.
-If you do, you’ll be setting up a standard paid account, not a Grant account, and you’ll have to start the whole process over again.
+Ignore any screens or emails that request payment information.
+If you do input this info, you’ll be setting up a standard paid account, not a Grant account, and you’ll have to start the whole process over again.

 Create your first campaign

 Once you’re approved for pre-qualification, then it’s time to set up a campaign.
 Yes, a little scary, but Google provides a nice step-by-step walkthrough for setting up a Smart campaign if you’re a beginner to Google Ads.
 If you’re more familiar with advertising or the Google Ads platform, follow the expert activation guide and campaign set-up instructions instead.